thothom/thothom.com/docs/overview/repositories.md

 ### `update`

-Updates many records of the table based on a query condition.
+Updates one or many records of the table based on a query condition.

 :::caution

-Always try to make queries by primary keys, otherwise the queries will be **extremely** unperformative.
+Always try to make queries by primary keys, otherwise the queries will be **very unperformative**.

 **Obs:** This is a limitation from the databases, not from Symbiosis, ok? :wink: